pasternak2048/yuriipasternak-lyra-server/README.md

 - 🧱 **LYRA.Server** — a self-hosted authorization and verification center for backend systems
 - ⚙️ **LYRA.Client** — a lightweight client for signing outgoing requests (HMAC, RSA, etc.)
 - 🛡️ **AccessPolicy** — rules defining which system can talk to which, and under what conditions
-- 🧼 **Zero External Dependencies** — no third-party libraries; powered only by native .NET 8 APIs
+- 🧼 **Lean Dependencies** — no bloated packages or heavy frameworks.
+Built on .NET 8, Entity Framework Core, and the official PostgreSQL provider.

 ---